- Staying out all night?

 Whatever the reason, the tragic fact is that children and young people who go missing or absent are more vulnerable to sexual exploitation, violent crime, gang exploitation, and drug and alcohol misuse.

 All of these risks mean it can be really dangerous if you run away – whether it’s bunking off school for a for a few hours or disappearing from home for a few days.
-It is important to stay safe and be able to recognize what child sexual exploitation is and how to spot the signs.
+It is important to stay safe and be able to recognise what child sexual exploitation is and how to spot the signs.

 There’s some great advice on the Missing People website if you are thinking of running away, or have done in the past.
 They run a free helpline available 24 hours a day, 7 days a week.
 It’s free to call or text and is totally confidential.
 Call or text 116 000.
 Email firstname.lastname@example.org.